 How To or Not To—That is the Question

 So, you purchased your Toolcard Pro because you want to be prepared.
 But you look at it, feel the weight of it in your hands, and wonder, “How do I use this?”
 Wonder no more!
-This blog post is filled with helpful tips and links to instructional videos on how to use your Toolcard Pro in everyday life.
+This blog post is filled with helpful tips and links to instructional videos on how to use your Toolcard Pro multi-tool in everyday life.
 Just click on the How To heading to view each video.

 Maybe you purchased a Toolcard Pro with a money clip.
 Or, maybe you got creative and ordered a Factory Second with an additional clip.
 Either way, the money clip is one of the Toolcard Pro’s more unique features.
 One of our users even found a way to peel a carrot with it.
 Check out the video to learn more about installing and removing the money clip.